AntonioDonnangelo/Predicting-2024-US-Corn-Yield/README.md

 ### 2. Data Sanity Check

-- Merging data of yield in one .csv since the request allowed not more than 50.0000 records togheter
+- Merging data of yield in one .csv since the request allowed not more than 50.000 records togheter
 - Validation of the yield data and weather data.
 - Handling missing values, check for unit consistency, and verifying dimensions.
-- Different granyularity: The yield data from USDA quick stats is from 1910 at year level and the weather data is at daily level from 2000. <br>
+- Different granularity: The yield data from USDA quick stats is from 1910 at year level and the weather data is at daily level from 2000. <br>

 ### 3. Exploratory Data Analysis